kompetenzbolzen/AsciiMap/Readme.md

 * -i use STDIN as file input

-To use with other image types, use imagemagick: `magick convert <image> bmp:- | asciimap -i`
+To use with other image types, use imagemagick: `magick convert <image> -depth 24 bmp:- | asciimap -i`

 License: MIT